mcdonaldbm/mcdonaldbm.github.io/_posts/2016-12-05-Exchange-Test-Part1.md

 Now, with the session and credentials set up properly, I can go ahead and enter my remote session to exchange.

 `Import-PSSession $session`

+Once I'm in my session, Powershell will behave as though I'm on that computer.
+Well...  for the most part.